MFA in Studio Art - General Information

 - For international students: Passport and additional documents that prove your eligibility to study in the United States

 Once you register in Liaison, contact MFA coordinator Stacy Elko (email@example.com).
 She will verify that all your documentation is in order and will keep track of your application process.
-Applicants who enter the MFA Program will be reimbursed the Acceptd application fee.

 Admission to the M.F.A. program normally presumes that students hold a Bachelor of Fine Arts degree in studio art.
 A graduate preview committee, composed of three graduate faculty members in the school, will examine a portfolio of the student's work and hold a personal interview, if feasible, with each student who meets the minimum entrance requirements of the Graduate School.
 On the basis of these examinations, the preview committee will make recommendations concerning acceptance to the M.F.A. program and will determine and prescribe any leveling work to be completed before or after acceptance.
 Students applying for the Master of Fine Arts degree program do not need to submit scores for the Graduate Record Examination.

 About the Program

 The goal of the School of Art at Texas Tech University, located in the Texas Panhandle, is to provide the highest standards of excellence, foster students' intellectual, creative and personal development, and, as the university's tagline "from here, it's possible" states, cultivate preparedness and the ability to fully realize one's potential.
 We expect our MFA students to develop unique and individual ideas, rigorously engage in creative activity, and achieve the highest skills needed to teach at the college level.

 MFA program alumni are serving as educators around the USA and world, and many of them serve in top administrative roles at their respective universities.
 In addition, artwork by MFA alumni can be found in the permanent collections of museums around the country and younger MFA alumni are actively involved in the dialogue of contemporary international art